blockvoltcr7/mcp-with-express/README.md

   - Add header: `-H 'Accept: application/json, text/event-stream'`

 - **Bad Request: Server not initialized**
   - Your client must perform the MCP `initialize` handshake first.
-MCP Inspector and the provided scripts do this automatically.
+The server will assign a session ID; clients should reuse it for subsequent requests.
+Inspector and the provided scripts handle this automatically.

 - **Invalid Request: Server already initialized**
   - You attempted to re‑initialize an existing Streamable HTTP session.
-Use a unique `sessionId` per run or close/reconnect.
-The provided `scripts/agent.mjs` generates a unique session by default.
+Do not send a second `initialize` for the same session; instead, reuse the session ID returned by the server.

+- **Client-provided session ID fails**
+  - Do not pre-generate `sessionId` client-side.
+Let the server assign it during `initialize`, then include it in subsequent requests via the `mcp-session-id` header (the SDKs handle this for you).

 - **Port 3000 in use**
   - Kill the process using it, or set `PORT` in `.env` and restart.